-Your chance of seeing and doing the most awesome things in the Green Mountain State is best if you do a bit of planning before you hit the road.
-We’ve used our experience in the state to put together the Ultimate Vermont Road Trip Guide.
+We’ve used our experience and research for road tripping in Vermont to put together the Ultimate Vermont Road Trip Guide.
 Use these suggestions to plan your trip and you’re sure to have an amazing time!

 Our Vermont road trip plan starts in the northern part of the state.
 In our opinion, this is the best place to go for outdoor fun.
 Not only are there plenty of hiking trails, mountain biking trails, and waterfalls in the area, you’ll also find the beautiful Lake Champlain in northern Vermont, meaning water recreation is an option.
 Of course, the ski resorts are also fantastic if you find yourself visiting during the winter months.